mrpineapplehead/ttd-weather-exercise/Readme.md

 To install docker, refer:
 https://docs.docker.com/install/

-to install python 3.7.0, refer to: https://www.python.org/downloads/
+To install python 3.7.0, refer to: https://www.python.org/downloads/

-to install pip:
+To install pip:
 https://pip.pypa.io/en/stable/installing/

-you will need to get an api key for OpenWeatherMap.org To do so, sign up to: https://openweathermap.org/ and retrieve your api key
+You will need to get an api key for OpenWeatherMap.org.
+To do so, sign up to: https://openweathermap.org/ and retrieve your api key

 ### Download maxmind geoip database

 Download: http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.tar.gz

 Expand it.
 Copy GeoLite2-City.mmdb into ./data/GeoLite2-City.mmdb

 ### Startup Redis via docker